department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

 - What were the participant's comments on the `Search` radio buttons above the search bar?
 - Do users get confused between the search link in the top nav (which opens to a search box) and the in-page search with the radio buttons?
 - Participant reaction to audience and topic tags and content?
-- How did participant decide to look up information on the topic?
+- How did the participant decide to look up information on the topic?

 #### Notes for planning